This is an Education Scotland leadership programme.

-No previous enquiry or formal leadership experience is required to apply, however applicants are asked to complete a short, online form, see link below.
+No previous enquiry or formal leadership experience is required to apply, however applicants are asked to complete a short, online form.

 Although applications are open to all, because you require time out of school we recommend that you discuss your application with your line manager.